Challenges of the rental market in Norway:

 Contact the landlord or your relocation coordinator to set up a viewing.
 Some places might have a felles visning(common viewing).

 Basically, landlords are looking for tenants who can pay the rent on time and who will not run away without paying the rent.
-Therefore, having a company or the municipality as your guarantor can help.
+Therefore, having a company as your guarantor can help.

 Finances for Renting